valyrxyz/valyr-hub/CONTRIBUTING.md

-# Contributing to OpenvApps
+# Contributing to Valyr

-Thank you for your interest in contributing to OpenvApps!
+Thank you for your interest in contributing to Valyr!
 This document provides guidelines and information for contributors.

 ## 🤝 Code of Conduct